 - Other fumes and chemicals - for example, fumes from paints, solvents and pollution.
 The increase in air pollution may be a reason why asthma is becoming more common.

 - Certain pillows and mattresses - feathers in pillows may trigger symptoms.
 It is thought that some people develop asthma symptoms from chemicals (isocyanates/methyl ethyl ketones, etc) that are emitted in very low quantities from memory foam pillows and mattress toppers.

-- Emotion - asthma is not due to 'nerves', but such things as stress, emotional upset, or laughing may trigger symptoms.
+- Emotion - asthma is not due to 'nerves'; however, such things as stress, emotional upset, or laughing may trigger symptoms.

-- Allergies to animals - for example, pet cats, dogs, and horses.
-Animals do not trigger symptoms in most cases, but some people notice that their symptoms become worse when close to certain animals.
+- Allergies to animals - for example, pet cats and dogs, and horses.
+Animals do not trigger symptoms in most cases; however, some people notice that their symptoms become worse when close to certain animals.

 - House dust mite - this is a tiny creature which lives in mattresses and other fabrics around the home.
 If you are allergic to it, it may make symptoms worse.
 It is impossible to get rid of house dust mite completely.
 To greatly reduce their number takes a lot of time and effort and involves taking various measures.
 For example, using special mattress covers, removing carpets and removing or treating soft toys.
-However, if symptoms are difficult to control with treatment, and you are confirmed to be allergic to house dust mite, it may be worth considering trying to reduce their number.
-See separate leaflet called House Dust Mite and Pet Allergy.
+However, if symptoms are difficult to control with treatment and you are confirmed to be allergic to house dust mite, it may be worth considering trying to reduce their number.
+See separate leaflet called House Dust Mite and Pet Allergy for more details.

 Some people only develop symptoms when exposed to a certain trigger - for example, exercise-induced asthma.
 As mentioned above, exercise can make symptoms worse for many people with asthma.
-But, some people only develop symptoms when they exercise, and are fine the rest of the time.
+However, some people only develop symptoms when they exercise; the rest of the time they are fine.
 Another example is that some people only develop symptoms when exposed to specific chemicals.